The Importance Of Technical SEO: Insights Of Technical Issues Of Unibaby Project

 Specialists often carry out a site audit when the site is under the sanctions of search engines.
 In this case, an inspection allows you to find errors, fix them, and return your position.

-It would be best if you also had an SEO audit when everything is good with the project: traffic is growing, and positions are gradually increasing.
+It would be best if you also had an on-page SEO audit when everything is good with the project: traffic is growing, and positions are gradually increasing.
 You can further speed up the growth of the website by identifying and correcting technical issues.

 You should perform a detailed site check before starting the work on site's SEO.
 It will help to find minor issues and severe problems so that the optimizer can safely work on other ranking factors and promote it.